- What is the New Israel Fund Australia?

 - promote anti-democratic values;

-- support the continued occupation of disputed territory acquired in 1967 and subsequent settlement activity;
+- support the continued occupation of Palestinian or other territory acquired in 1967 and subsequent settlement activity;

 - violate the human rights of any group or individual, advocate human rights selectively for one group over another or reject the principle of the universality of human rights;